chhuang-one/sqxclib/README.md

 ## JSON support

-- all declared table/column can use to parse JSON object/field
+- all defined table/column can use to parse JSON object/field
 - program can also parse JSON object/array that store in column.